markoblogo/cropto-v0/replit.md

 ## Overview

-Cropto is a professional cryptocurrency options trading platform that enables users to create and manage crypto options (calls and puts) through an off-chain order book system.
-The application provides a clean, financial-focused interface for viewing options listings, creating new options contracts, and tracking trading activity with real-time data presentation.
+Cropto is a professional cryptocurrency options trading platform that enables users to create and manage crypto options (calls and puts) through an off-chain order book system with a matching engine.
+The application provides a clean, financial-focused interface for viewing options listings, creating new options contracts, matching buyers with sellers, filtering and sorting options, and tracking trading activity.

+## Recent Changes (November 4, 2025)

+### Completed Features
+1. **Table Filtering and Sorting** - Users can filter options by type (CALL/PUT) and status (OPEN/FILLED/EXPIRED/CANCELLED), and sort by any column with ascending/descending/none states
+2. **Option Matching Engine** - Implemented transaction-safe matching that pairs buyers with sellers, creates trade records, and updates option status to FILLED with row-level locking to prevent race conditions

 ## User Preferences